 KDL Policy 1.1

 Kent District Library is a popular materials library and maintains a varied and up-to-date collection.
 It attempts to acquire materials of both current and lasting value.
 Since one library cannot afford all the available materials, it must employ a policy of selectivity.
-The Library Director has the overall responsibility for the selection and development of the materials collection according to the principles established by the Materials Selection Policy and other approved policies and procedures.
+The Executive Director has the overall responsibility for the selection and development of the materials collection according to the principles established by the Materials Selection Policy and other approved policies and procedures.
 In practice, the responsibility for materials selection is shared with other staff.
 Materials are selected to meet patron needs and reflect a variety of viewpoints and opinions.
 Criteria for consideration include popular demand, literary merit, enduring value, accuracy, authoritativeness,

-local interest, social significance, importance of subject matter to the collection, timeliness, cost, scarcity of information on the subject, availability elsewhere, and quality and suitability of format.
+local interest, social significance, the importance of the subject matter to the collection, timeliness, cost, scarcity of information on the subject, availability elsewhere, and quality and suitability of format.

-The Library attempts to provide a large general collection of reliable materials embracing the broader fields of knowledge.
+Non-Fiction – The Library attempts to provide a large general collection of reliable materials embracing the broader fields of knowledge.
 Legal and medical works will be selected to the extent

 Media – The Library recognizes its responsibility to provide access to information, cultural enrichment and recreation through as wide a variety of media as possible.
 Media is evaluated by the same criteria as printed materials.
 As new technologies are developed, the Library will investigate the appropriateness of new media formats and will acknowledge the need for experimentation.

 Online Databases – The Library makes available a variety of online resources purchased to supplement and enhance the Library’s collection.
 These resources are evaluated on the basis of